Getting business ideas in the Philippines can be a game of luck.

 - Need to invest in a vehicle or outsource a third-party service for daily meal deliveries.

 - Need to consult nutritionists, dieticians, and other specialists for the recipes and meal preparations.

-Why it’s a profitable business: Providing financial planning services as a licensed professional can earn you more than Php 100,000 to Php 1 million per year, according to PayScale.
+Why it’s a profitable business: Providing financial planning services as a licensed professional can earn you more than PHP 100,000 to PHP 1 million per year, according to PayScale20.
 Because it allows flexibility in schedule, even full-time working professionals can practice financial planning as a side business.

 Ideal for: Professionals in the field of finance such as accountants and bankers.

 - Free or discounted financial education training.

 - Fulfillment from helping clients get their finances in order and achieve their life goals.

 - Need to prepare for and pass the Insurance Commission’s licensing exam to operate as a financial adviser in the Philippines.

 - Spending evenings and weekends for business meetings and servicing clients.